As Brian of Jeollanam-do says, the statistics are there and ESL forums are littered with disgruntled and fed up native English teachers.

 Lifestyle changes can feel drastic.

-Day-in day-out, conformity to a new diet and lifestyle, navigating a language barrier, handling challenging colleagues and fluctuating work schedules, … All of this isn’t easy.
+Day-in day-out, conforming to a new diet and lifestyle, navigating a language barrier, handling challenging colleagues and fluctuating work schedules, … All of this isn’t easy.
 Misunderstandings, anger, helplessness, all ensue.
 Daily conformity can breed contempt and builds, until you finally want to say, Fuck it.

 Honeymoons come and go.